MakieOrg/Makie.jl/docs/documentation/nodes.md

 Theoretically, each observable change triggers its listeners immediately.
 If a function depends on two or more observables, changing one right after the other would trigger it multiple times, which is often not what you want.

-Here's an example where we define two nodes and lift a third one from them:
+Here's an example where we define two Observables and lift a third one from them:

 ```julia
 xs = Observable(1:10)